HackYourFuture/JavaScript2/Week2/README.md

 1. The first disadvantage is that using loops requires us to write custom logic for each use case.
 This can lead to repeated code, which we always want to [avoid](https://www.youtube.com/watch?v=IGH4-ZhfVDk)
 2. The second disadvantage is that a loop isn't descriptive about what it intends to do.
 If another developer reads that code it wouldn't be obvious what it would do, without spending time on it to decipher it

 There are certain functions, `array functions`, that aim to solve these two problems simultaneously.
+Array functions are higher order functions, because they take a function as an argument.

-Let's take an array function as an example: the `map()` function.
+Let's take an example: the `map()` function.
 It takes a function as an argument, and executes that unto each index position of the array, returning at the end a new array with all the "mapped" values.

-> Array functions are in general higher order functions, meaning they're functions that take a function as an argument.

 Take a look at the following code snippet to see it in action: